 For very large amounts of paint spitting, or if it’s not atomizing properly you could have an issue with your trigger.
 Check out this simple fix for Wagner 590 spitting paint.

 How does an electric HVlP paint sprayer work?

-A high power electric motor powers an air turbine.
-This forces air at a low pressure into the paint can and also out of the spray nozzle.
+A high-power electric motor powers an air turbine.
+This forces air at low pressure into the paint can and also out of the spray nozzle.

 This causes a higher pressure inside the paint reservoir which pushes paint up the tube and out of the spray nozzle which atomizes it.

 The excess air acts as a guide to shape the paint as it comes out of the sprayer.
 The higher the pressure inside of the paint tin the thicker the paint you can use.

 Start by unscrewing the paint jar and cleaning out the old paint, pour any excess paint back into your original can.
 We can now fill the jar with fresh water and purge the whole can through the sprayer.

 Remove the Lock and Go sprayer and remove the paint can.
 Unscrew the retaining nozzle jet ring and remove the paint nozzle.
 We can now rinse all of these parts in water.
 The clear plastic hose can now be removed and the blue one-way stop valve cleaned.